 |17th September -||Joint workshop with the Isle of Axholme Orchestra at Nettleham Village Hall.
 10 - 4 pm.
 Cost £4.
 Fun day - all welcome, especially anyone wanting to get back into playing.|

 |15th November (Wednesday) -||Rehearsal at St Katherine's Cathedral Church LN5 8DW|

 From September we are playing the following pieces:

 Beardsall - Waltzing Forever - in honour of Camille Claudel.
 Written and arranged by orchestra member Ella Goodman.

 Offenbach - Orpheus in the Underworld - Can Can

 Can Can starts at 7 mins 33 secs.

-The YouTube and Soundcloud links, to the right, are performances by other orchestras and are given for members to familiarise themselves with the music, or to play along to.
+The YouTube and Soundcloud links shown on the right of the music, are performances by other orchestras and are given for members to familiarise themselves with the music, or to play along to.

 A selection from our music library

 Badelt - music from 'Pirates Of The Caribbean' Arr.
 Ted Rickets